learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 Before you start the cluster, you should create an external network switch in Hyper-V Manager.

-You can follow this instructions to create a networking switch in Hyper-V Manager:
+You can follow these instructions to create a networking switch in Hyper-V Manager:

 1. Open Hyper-V Manager
 2. From the left column select your computer
-3. From the right sideebar select _Virtual Switch Manager_
+3. From the right sidebar select _Virtual Switch Manager_
 4. Create a new External Switch
 5. Name it "minikube" (without the quotes)
 6. Apply your changes